Samir Diwan - March 9, 2017 - 3 Min Read

 Google told us almost a year ago that they would do something along these lines with Hangouts.
 And while Hangouts hasn’t been considered an enterprise tool, a recent study showed that 11% of enterprise users still use Google Hangouts as their primary messaging tool.
-At many of those companies however, Hangouts use tends to be fragmented – while some use Hangouts, others use Skype, text messaging, Facebook chat, or something else.
-But there are still pockets of engaged enterprise use - yesterday Colgate-Palmolive CIO Mike Crowe said that their company logged over 50,000 hours of communication on Hangouts.
+At many of those companies, however, Hangouts use tends to be fragmented – while some use Hangouts, others use Skype, text messaging, Facebook chat, or something else.
+But there are still pockets of engaged enterprise use – yesterday Colgate-Palmolive CIO Mike Crowe said that their company logged over 50,000 hours of communication on Hangouts.

 A battleground for the future of enterprise

 Slack aptly touts that it’s on a path to change the future of work.
 Those that think Slack is killing email are missing the point – it’s not just that users are bringing communication into Slack, they’re also bringing all aspects of their work into Slack with it.
-For its users, Slack has become the hub for all work related activity.
+For its users, Slack has become the hub for all work-related activity.

-This has resulted in users increasingly spending their time in Slack because information that previously lived their web apps now lives in one place.
+This has resulted in users increasingly spending their time in Slack because the information that previously lived their web apps now lives in one place.
 Slack is becoming to the enterprise user what the iPhone has become to the consumer – the one thing users can’t live without because their whole life is there.

 Microsoft and Google both realize this as well, and making a move to build a collaborative team messaging tool isn’t just a battle for the enterprise communication market share; it’s a battle for being the nervous system for all enterprise productivity experiences over the next dozen years.
 That is the very definition of what Office 365 and GSuite are supposed to be.
-But without a modern, collaborative messaging tool as part of this offering, over the long-run they risk becoming just another enterprise product, rather than the product.
+But without a modern, collaborative messaging tool as part of this offering, over the long-run, they risk becoming just another enterprise product, rather than the product.